Jehan Ashmore

 The chairman of the Isle of Man Steam Packet has said a "clear government statement" is needed on whether the firm can sell its current backup ferry.
 The Steam Packet outlined plans to sell the 26-year-old ropax Ben-My-Chree in its…

-Irish Maritime Development Office (IMDO) at 'Connecting Europe Days' Brussels (2nd-5th April)
+The Irish Maritime Development Office (IMDO) will be participating in the ‘Connecting Europe Days’ event (stand 49) held in Brussels between 2-5 April

 The Irish Maritime Development Office (IMDO) will be at the Connecting Europe Days 2024, Europe’s mobility flagship event, held at the Square in Brussels, Belgium.
 Representatives from the IMDO will be at stand 49 during the two days of the…